war2/war2edit/README.md

 =======

 All resources (sprites, tiles, .PUD, .war) are property of Blizzard Entertainment.
-The following license applies only to all source files.
+The following license applies only to source files.

 The MIT License (MIT)